ianrastall/text-utils/books/ada/book-ada-02.md

 -- Subtype for validated altitude subtype Altitude_Feet is Float range 0.0 ..
 50_000.0;

+-- Derived types for geospatial units type Latitude_Degrees is new Float range -90.0 ..
+90.0;
+type Longitude_Degrees is new Float range -180.0 ..
+180.0;

--- Derived type for distinct units type Airspeed_Knots is new Float range 0.0 ..
+-- Derived type for distinct speed units type Airspeed_Knots is new Float range 0.0 ..
 1000.0;
 type Mach_Number is new Float range 0.0 ..
 3.0;